-Explore haunted places in Ohio and experience paranormal activity in a cemetery, theater, sorority house and more.
+Explore most haunted places you can visit in Ohio and experience paranormal activity including ghosts in a cemetery, theater, sorority house, and many other places.
+These hauntings happen at some of the scariest places caused by tragedies and disasters.

 In 1988, during a well-attended Civil War reenactment, spectators clearly heard a lady weeping.
 Although they searched the area seeking the troubled woman, they found neither the woman nor the source of the sound.
 Many credible witnesses reported hearing the crying.